Kntnt/kntnt-opcache-purge-on-update/README.md

-# Kntnt's reset opcache on update plugin
+# Kntnt's OPcache purge on update

-WordPress mu-plugin that resets opcache on plugin installation or update.
+WordPress mu-plugin that purges opcache on plugin or theme update.

 ## Description

-If you turn of timestamp validation to avoid unnecessary filesystem calls, you will need this plugin to make sure PHP:s opcache is resetted when plugins and themes and installed or updated.
+If you turn of timestamp validation to avoid unnecessary filesystem calls, you will need this plugin to make sure PHP:s opcache is resetted when plugins and themes are updated.

 ## Installation